Sven-Schepp/SaRA/README.md

 Add these commands to tasks.json in [VSCode](https://code.visualstudio.com/) for convenience.

 # License
-Reach-RI is licensed under the terms of the GPL Open Source license and is freely available.<br>
+SaRA is licensed under the terms of the GPL Open Source license and is freely available.<br>
 All projects expanding upon or integrating Reach-RI are subject to the terms of the GPL Open Source license.